xuleimath/website/docs/getting-started.md

 * [**RISC Zero Battleship**](examples/battleship_rust_explainer.md) - To see a more complex use of the RISC Zero zkVM in action, take a look at this working Battleship game.
 Here, players use private game board states to track whether opponents have sunk their battleships.

-* [**RISC Zero Digital Signatures**](examples/digital-signature) - In this example, you'll see how to verifiably sign code run inside the RISC Zero zkVM.
+* [**RISC Zero Digital Signatures**](examples/digital-signature.md) - In this example, you'll see how to verifiably sign code run inside the RISC Zero zkVM.
 This example features a post-quantum digital signature generated using only SHA-2 as a cryptographic primitive.

-* [**RISC Zero Password Checker**](examples/password-checker) - To learn about how the RISC Zero zkVM can be used to help Bob trust Alice's password choice, take a look at our password checker example.

 # Open Source Repositories